Clayton Aniline Company: Early history

 Charles Dreyfus was a French emigrant chemist and entrepreneur, who founded the Clayton Aniline Company on 29 May 1876.
-The company obtained a lease on a parcel of land in Clayton, Manchester, sandwiched between the Manchester and Ashton Canal and Chatham Street (later known as Clipstone Street).
+The company obtained a lease on a parcel of land in Clayton, Manchester, sandwiched between the Manchester and Ashton Canal and Chatham Street (later known as a Clipstone Street).
 With an initial share capital of £40,000 the company began production of aniline and aniline salt.

 In 1894, a brilliant young organic chemist Arthur George Green joined the company.
 Green had discovered the dye primuline in 1887 and under his guidance the company rapidly expanded its range of dyes.
-Green left the company in 1901.
+Arthur left the company in 1901.

 In 1897, the company was placed into voluntary liquidation and then reformed under the same name with an issued share capital of £140,000.
 Max Baerlein was appointed as company chairman with Charles Dreyfus as managing director.
+On 31 January 1900 a young worker, Thomas Musgrave, became caught in machinery and was killed instantly.

 Chaim Weizmann joined the company in 1905 as a part-time research consultant, leaving in 1908 to pursue an academic career.
 Weizmann would later achieve fame through his work on bacterial fermentation and go on to become the first president of Israel.

 On 1 May 1911, the Society of Chemical Industry in Basle (later known as CIBA), took control of the company and in 1913 Charles Dreyfus resigned.